survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 export default (alt) => alt.generateActions('init', 'create', 'update', 'remove');
 ```

-To make it all work together we need to tweak `Lane` to maintain actions and a store.
+Finally we need to alter `Lane`.
+It has to be able to maintain a `NoteStore` and associated actions.
+The code below shows how to wire it up:

 **app/components/Lane.jsx**